iFood fined 1.5 million reais after displaying political messages in restaurant names | Technology

-The case that occurred in November caused establishments to have their names changed in the application by messages in support of President Jair Bolsonaro (no party) and against the vaccine.
+The case that occurred in November caused several establishments across the country to have their names changed in the application by messages in support of President Jair Bolsonaro (no party) and against the vaccine.

 - Procon-SP fines Facebook more than BRL 11 million for ‘blackout’ in October